jgrss/geowombat/doc/source/install.rst

                             (gwenv)

-                        where `gwenv` is the name of your virtual environment.
+                        where ``gwenv`` is the name of your virtual environment.
 Once activated, all subsequent Python package installations will be isolated to this environment.

             .. tab:: 4 - Python GDAL

                 The Python GDAL package version must match the GDAL binaries version.
-For this reason, GeoWombat does not attempt to install the GDAL Python package.
+For this reason, ``geowombat`` does not attempt to install the GDAL Python package.
 Be sure to use the same version printed from::

                     gdalinfo --version